-Wristbands must be worn at all times and shown for entry into Folk Fest campgrounds and the festival site.
-Wristbands are non-transferable, non-exchangeable and cannot be replaced.
-If your wristband is removed or tampered with, you will not be allowed entry.
+Wristbands must be worn at all times and shown for entry into Folk Fest campgrounds and the Festival site.
+Wristbands are non-transferable and non-exchangeable.
+If your wristband is removed or tampered with, it cannot be replaced and you will not be allowed entry.

 Leave no trace and pack out everything you bring in.
 Campsites must be kept clean.
 Anything that has a larger impact (e.g. digging holes, using lumber) must be pre-approved by the WFF.
 Make sure water taps are turned off when not in use and make sure to remove any ropes you tie to trees when you leave.
 Take all of your waste to the receptacles provided.

 Prohibited items.
-Vehicles and bags are subject to search by festival staff and volunteers for prohibited materials.
-We do not allow and may confiscate: glass, household furniture, amplified music, drum kits, print materials for distribution, unauthorized generators, pets (service dogs welcome), commercial vending, illegal drugs, binge drinking devices, laser pointers, firearms/weapons, sky/Chinese/Kongming lanterns, fireworks and other explosives.
-Alcohol is only allowed on the festival site when purchased from, and consumed in, the Folk Fest taverns.
+Vehicles and bags are subject to search by Festival staff and volunteers for prohibited materials.
+We do not allow and may confiscate: glass, household furniture, amplified music, drum kits, unmanned aerial vehicles (UAVs)/drones, print materials for distribution, unauthorized generators, pets (service dogs welcome), illegal drugs, binge drinking devices, laser pointers, firearms/weapons, sky/Chinese/Kongming lanterns, fireworks and other explosives.
+Commercial vending is also prohibited.
+Alcohol is only allowed on the Festival site when purchased from, and consumed in, the Folk Fest taverns.

 Take conversations away from seating areas.
-Please be respectful of performers and other folkies and have your conversations (in person or on the phone) away.
+Please be respectful of performers and other folkies and have your conversations (in person or on the phone) away from the crowd.

 Dance to your heart’s content on the right side when facing the stages.
 People may stand up and move to the front of the stage for the last band’s set on Main Stage.
 Please respect people’s space and be mindful of their belongings and tarps.